A round-up by Innovise’s Andy Massey

-In FM where employees can be spread across the world, it is important that the technology project is a business improvement project and not just the responsibility of IT.
+In Facilities Management where employees can be spread across the world, it is important that the technology project is a business improvement project and not just the responsibility of IT.
 Even if all front-line staff do not engage immediately, it is important that high-level execs and senior managers are onboard and have belief in the project to deliver it within the organisation and meet any internal challenges head-on.

 The answer; Top-down sponsorship is key for project success.
 Unless all Executive members and Senior Management teams are on board with the project, the success rate will dramatically decrease.
 Therefore, before agreeing to any project executive teams should all agree that the project is worthwhile and will benefit the overall success of the business.